andygello555/json-dom/README.md

 - **markup**: Mark up the given hjson from `-input` or multiple files from `-files`
   - `-path-scripts`: The JSONPath-script pairs which specify where scripts will be inserted in the JSON (see [this section](#json-path-notes) for more info on JSON paths). *This is required*.
   - `-language`: The language the scripts are written in (see available [shebang suffixes](#shebangs)). *Defaults to `js` for Javascript*.
-  - `-eval`: Whether or not to evaluate the hjson after marking it up.
+  - `-eval`: Whether to evaluate the hjson after marking it up.
 This is identical in process to the `eval` subcommand.
+  - `-strip`: Whether to strip the hjson of any key-value pairs containing scripts before marking it up

 #### Usage/Help